JanStaniszewski/natives/OBJECT/DoorSystemSetAutomaticRate.md

 Includes networking check: ownership vs. or the door itself **isn't** networked.

+Sets the maximum distance at which the door opens automatically.

 ## Parameters
 * **doorHash**: Door system identifier
 * **rate**: